 Ensuring equal access to treatment is important, but I’m hoping to see the day where medical research and development renders many of today’s worst diseases obsolete.
 Until there’s a cure, I will continue to be a strong supporter of funding for breast and ovarian cancer research.
-That’s why I am a co-sponsor of the Accelerating the End of Breast Cancer Act, which supports research to end breast cancer by the year 2020.
+That’s why I was proud to vote for the Accelerating the End of Breast Cancer Act, which became law and supports research to end breast cancer by the year 2020.
 That is also why I have pushed, and will continue to push, for more research about gender and health disparities, especially in underserved communities.

 SUPPORT MY CAMPAIGN